Exclusive: Canada's Linamar in talks to buy French auto-parts maker Montupet - sources

 Based in Clichy, on the outskirts of Paris, Montupet serves a number of international carmakers including Renault (RENA.PA), BMW (BMWG.DE), General Motors (GM.N) and Ford (F.N).

-It employs more than 3,200 people and has a market capitalization of 668 million euros.
+It employs more than 3,200 people and has a market capitalisation of 668 million euros.

 Earlier this year its management team, who owns around 37 percent of the company, expressed interest in selling their stake to an industrial partner active in the automotive industry and familiar with light-metal casting.